New major study finds “no evidence that fracking can be practiced in a manner that does not threaten human health”

 A team of researchers on Tuesday released a "blistering" report on the serious public health threats—from headaches to asthma to cancer—posed by hydraulic fracturing, or fracking, a process of injecting a mix of water and chemicals into rocks to release oil and natural gas.

-The study—described as "the most . . .
+The study—described as . . .

 Posted in: fracking